 I ended up right by the barricade on the east side of the cenotaph.

-Canadian flag with the blue stripes on it.
+There was some discussion about the Canadian flag with the blue stripes on it.
 (I googled it after I got home.)

 Around 10:30, the dignitaries started to arrive.
 Prime Minister Stephen Harper was the first to arrive (or at least the first to be announced).
 Shortly after that, the Silver Cross Mother arrived.
 (The Silver Cross Mother is the mother of a soldier killed in action.)